The case for super-Eddington accretion in JWST broad-line AGN during the first billion years: Main

-Additionally, over 70\% of z$\sim5$ \jwst\ BL AGN have BH masses that are estimated to be at least an order of magnitude above their predicted BH masses via local scaling relations \citep{reines15}, with many over two orders of magnitude \citep{maiolino23,kokorev24}.
+Additionally, over 70\% of z$\sim5$ \jwst\ BL AGN, including spectroscopically confirmed LRDs, have BH masses that are estimated to be at least an order of magnitude above their predicted BH masses via local scaling relations \citep{reines15}, with many over two orders of magnitude \citep{maiolino23,kokorev24}.
 The implied extremely rapid growth of black holes is challenging to understand.
 The high ratios of estimated black hole-to-stellar mass of \jwst-discovered AGN alongside the surprisingly massive black holes of very luminous AGN discovered pre-\jwst\ has led to an, at times, controversial emerging picture of early black hole growth: the UV and/or optically luminous black holes we are observing in the early Universe start super-massive (i.e., `massive seeds'), and eventually their host galaxy accretes enough material and/or undergoes a sufficient number of mergers to match local black hole-to-stellar mass relationships \citep{kokorev23,pacucciavi24}.
 This has led to increased speculation that these over-abundant and over-massive BHs are evidence of efficient direct collapse black hole formation (DCBH) in the early Universe \citep{natarjana24,pacucciavi24,chisholm24}.
 The masses of these BHs at the time of their observation are large enough where smaller BH seeds would simply not have enough time to accrete sufficient material via moderate to low amounts of accretion (\ledd\ $< 1 $, where \ledd\ is the Eddington ratio).
-This then leads to the question -- what if they were accreting at much higher rates?
-This scenario, while a common assumption or feature in largely pre-\jwst\ theoretical and simulated studies of early BH growth, is assumed not to play a large role in these newly discovered \jwst\ BL AGN \citep{schneider23}.
-This is largely because the estimated bolometric luminosities and black hole masses, particularly from the deepest spectroscopic surveys, infer Eddington ratios below unity --thus implying the mode of accretion would be well-described by sub-Eddington models \citep{maiolino23}.
-In this study, we instead assume that the Eddington ratio is not well constrained due to the uncertainties in measuring robust black hole masses at these epochs, and test if these sources show multi-wavelength evidence of super-Eddington accretion.